 And the other great thing about being able to add people and add different, I guess, user roles to the page is that people get a bit nervous because if I have, for example, David Jukicson post– I’ll show you what I mean.
 When the post comes up.

 I can see down here, this post that I posted yesterday, I did this so I can see published by Sara Nguyen, but someone who is not an admin won’t be able to see that.
 And if David posted that, it would say published by David.
-So let’s, I’ll show you exactly what I mean.
+I’ll show you exactly what I mean.

-So this is an example of exactly the same page, but it’s logged out so the users can’t actually see who posted it.
+This is an example of exactly the same page, but it’s logged out so the users can’t actually see who posted it.
 They just see that Sara Nguyen Online, the page, shared a photo.
 They don’t know that it was David, myself or anyone else who posted it.

 Number one.
 The second key difference between a Facebook page and a Facebook profile is the ability to schedule posts.
-So I saw, I updated a tutorial recently on how to schedule posts to Facebook.
+I saw, I updated a tutorial recently on how to schedule posts to Facebook.
 A lot of people were like, “Oh, like taking it away from us”.

 You used to be able to create your post, click on the right hand at the bottom and then add the date here.
 But they removed that so you can actually do it somewhere else and I’ll put a link in the description to show you the link to that in-depth tutorial.